 What is Who Targets Me?

-Campaigns around the world now invest heavily in their digital campaigns as they look for ever more effective ways of persuading voters to support them.
-They spend years accumulating data about voters.
-They harness the power of the giant internet companies to help them reach millions or billions of people.
-They hire consultancies like Cambridge Analytica to help them analyse the electorate, split it into persuadable groups and develop highly personalised adverts for every voter.
+Politicians now spend millions on digital campaigns in pursuit of more effective ways of persuading voters to support them.
+They accumulate detailed data about voters.
+They harness the power of giant internet companies to help them reach millions or billions of people.
+They hire consultancies like Cambridge Analytica and they often try to hide some of the messages they share.

 As things stand, anyone with a credit card and a social media profile – whether that’s your local candidate or a state working to undermine democracy – can target voters with highly specific adverts designed to influence their political opinions.